 Here are my 6 MUST-HAVE TIPS (that will save you time & money), plus key points on implementation and getting going:

 1. MEASURE & MONITOR:

 60-90 days.
 Imagine if you owned a pizza & wine bar and every glass of wine you poured carelessly ran over.
 No one got to drink the wine yet someone is still paying for the wine.
-Moral of the story: spilled wine and over-usage of color (that’s not helping anyone out) costs someone money.
-Also think about letting your shower run 10 minutes extra after you’ve already jumped out.
+Moral of the story: spilled wine and over-usage of color (that’s not helping anyone out) cost someone money.
+Also, think about letting your shower run 10 minutes extra after you’ve already jumped out.
 How massive would that water bill be to pay for water when no one’s actually in the shower?!
 When you can see the costs on paper - and how they add up, you start to think about “what else could I be doing with that money” (instead of wasting it).

-Case in point: even being $3.00 short per colour per day with a team of 5 stylists, equals over $7K at the end of the year!
+Case in point: even being $3.00 short per color per day with a team of 5 stylists, equals over $7K at the end of the year!
 YIKES.
 Bottom line - make sure your margins are in check so you know where to course correct.
 Knowing your numbers inside out is POWERFUL.
 “A small leak can sink a great ship”